pingswept/me30-website/content/logistics/exercises.md

 Suppose you want to check for the state of inputs while also running motors, lights, and other actuators.
 In particular, you want to flash an LED, constantly check for a button press that sets an input pin HIGH, and flash a different LED when the button is pressed.

+### The naive approach

 Here's how a novice programmer might try to set up a microcontroller to check for input and flesh a second LED when a button is pressed.
-Why will this code probably not work very well to accomplish the goal stated above?
+Why will this code probably **not work very well** to accomplish the goal stated above?

 <pre class="code">
 import board